Psilocybin Benefits: What Science & Experience Reveal

 Unlocking New Connections

 Evidence shows psilocybin disrupts typical neuronal firing patterns and increases “neural cross-talk” — communication between brain regions that don’t usually interact.
-This expanded connectivity supports fresh perspectives, creative thinking, and new insights.
+This expanded connectivity supports fresh perspectives and creative thinking.

 Quieting the Default Mode Network

-One of the most notable changes seen in brain imaging is the quieting of the default mode network (DMN) — a set of interconnected brain regions active during self-reflection, daydreaming, and rumination.
+One of the most notable changes seen in brain imaging during a psilocybin session is the quieting of the default mode network (DMN) — a set of interconnected brain regions active during self-reflection, daydreaming, and rumination.
 Overactivity in the DMN has been linked to various mental health conditions involving rigid thought patterns, overthinking, and self-criticism.

 Brain imaging studies led by Robin Carhart-Harris, show that psilocybin can significantly reduce activity in this network.
 By temporarily quieting the DMN, this psychedelic medicine may help interrupt repetitive mental loops, allowing for greater mental flexibility, reduced self-focus, and a deeper sense of connection beyond the self.